gomorpheus/morpheus-docs/getting_started/advanced/ha.rst

 Overview
 ^^^^^^^^

-{morpheus} ships as a stand-alone appliance running as a virtual machine in your own environment.
-This stand-alone appliance contains all the software needed to run {morpheus} and uses a package to distribute the binary files.
+|morpheus| ships as a stand-alone appliance running as a virtual machine
+in your own environment.
+This stand-alone appliance contains all the software needed to run |morpheus| and uses a package to distribute the binary files.
 A configuration utility is also provided to configure the software based on your environment needs.
-As {morpheus} scales and becomes a more critical component of your infrastructure the stand-alone method does not meet the needs in terms of uptime availability and scalability.
-We have designed the components that makeup {morpheus}
-distributable to enable you to deploy it in a multi-tier configuration.
+As |morpheus| scales and becomes a more critical component of your infrastructure the stand-alone method does not meet the needs in terms of uptime availability and scalability.
+We have designed the components that makeup |morpheus| distributable to enable you to deploy it in a multi-tier configuration.
-This document discusses the possible deployment scenarios and use cases for distributing {morpheus} and increasing its uptime availability.
+This document discusses the possible deployment scenarios and use cases for distributing |morpheus| and increasing its uptime availability.

 Each tier described in the following architecture section can be scaled out to increase its availability.
 To remove the single points of failure